ge-high-assurance/VERDICT/tools/verdict/README.md

 not a website) containing our VERDICT plugin.
-You can install the directory `com.ge.research.osate.verdict.updatesite/target/repository/` directly into an OSATE release or copy that directory to a new directory in our [VERDICT-update-sites](https://github.com/ge-high-assurance/VERDICT-update-sites) repository, from where you can install our plugin via an update site URL.
+You can install the directory `com.ge.research.osate.verdict.updatesite/target/repository/` directly into your OSATE to test your changes.
+Once your changes are merged to our repository's main branch, our GitHub Actions CI workflow will copy that directory to a new directory in our [VERDICT-update-sites](https://github.com/ge-high-assurance/VERDICT-update-sites) repository, allowing others and you to install the latest development plugin version via an update site URL.

 ## Set up your build environment

 You will need a [Java Development Kit](https://adoptium.net/) to build all of our Java program sources.
-We build our sources with Java 11 even though OSATE says it officially supports only Java 8 (in practice, OSATE runs fine on Java 11 so please use Java 11 instead).
+Please use Java 11 instead of Java 8 to build our plugin source because recent versions of Maven's Eclipse Tycho build system require Java 11 and won't run on Java 8.
+Even though you must build our plugin source with Java 11, our VERDICT plugin will run on both Java 8 and 11 once it is built.

 You also will need [Apache Maven](https://maven.apache.org) to build all of our Java program sources.
 Your operating system may have